jmjrawlings/unconstrained/README.md

 Constraint Programming for Fun and Profit.

-This repository represents my search for a comprehensive and productive environment to modelling and solving Constraint Programming problems.
+This repository aims to provide a productive environment in which to to model and solve  Constraint Programming problems.

 ## Goals